penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/08_create_tool_servicenow_create_incident.md

         ![Add an action](./images/08_07_add_a_action.png "add a action")

-    - Select the `ServeNow - List Records` action
+    - Select the `ServiceNow - List Records` action

         ![Select Action ServiceNow List Records](./images/08_08_action_servicenow_list_records.png "servicenow list records")

-1. Configure the `ServeNow - List Records` activity.
+1. Configure the `ServiceNow - List Records` activity.

     - Configure the Connection:
         - **Connection Name:** `connServiceNowDev`
         - **Authentication Type:** `Use Oauth2`
         - **Instance Name:**  [obtained from Module 2]
             - example: `devXXXXXX`
-            - can also be found in the url of you developer instance https://[instance name].service-now.com
+            - can also be found in the URL of your developer instance https://[instance name].service-now.com
     - **ClientId:**  [obtained from Module 2 - ]
             - example: 924168e8304a2210cc58c3f34c9b62f3
         - Click `Sign in`